GuillaumeMendle/High-Performance-Computing/README.md

 Parallel numerical code for simulating heat transfer in a plate by solving the heat conduction equation numerically using the finite element method.

-3 cases are implemented (see "initial_conditions" files for more details).
+3 cases are implemented (see "initial_conditions" file for more details).

+"case_3_results" contains the numerical simulations of case 3 in case of a parallel and non-parallel C++ code as well as the solution implemented in Python.

 # Research Project (MATLAB)